SiliconLabs/wiseconnect/examples/snippets/cli_demo/readme.md

 ## 4 Application Build Environment

 The application can be configured to suit your requirements and development environment.

 ### 4.1 Configure the application

-- The application uses the default configurations as provided in the **default_wifi_ap_profile** in **sl_net_default_valus.h** and user can choose to configure these parameters as needed.
+- The application uses the default configurations as provided in the **default_wifi_ap_profile** in **sl_net_default_values.h** and user can choose to configure these parameters as needed.

 ### 4.2 Build the application